-Gift cards allow your customers to purchase a gift for someone from your store, whilst leaving the actual product selection up to the recipient.
+Gift cards - as you might expect - allow your customers to purchase a gift for someone from your store, whilst leaving the actual product selection up to the recipient.

-With 'Basic Shopify', you’re more or less limited to being able to view quite simple sales reports.
+With 'Basic Shopify', you’re more or less limited to being able to view a simple dashboard containing basic site traffic and sales reports.
 Upgrading to the 'Shopify' plan however gives you access to a wider range of detailed summaries, including

 Abandoned cart recovery

-The inclusion of abandoned cart recovery in the 'Shopify' plan is possibly the strongest incentive for choosing it over 'Basic Shopify'.
+The inclusion of abandoned cart recovery in the 'Shopify' plan is another strong incentive for choosing it over 'Basic Shopify'.